 - air quality and noise;

-You can make a difference by providing us with your specific comments or concerns about the Project.
-Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
+You can make a difference by providing us with your specific comments or concerns about the project.
+By becoming a commentor, your concerns will be addressed in the EA and considered by the Commission.
+You should focus on the potential environmental effects of the proposal, alternatives to the proposal including alternative compressor station sites and pipeline routes, and measures to avoid or lessen environmental impact.
 The more specific your comments, the more useful they will be.
-To ensure that your comments are timely and properly recorded, please send your comments so that they will be received in Washington, DC on or before May 3, 2013.
+Please carefully follow these instructions to ensure that your comments are received in time and properly recorded:

-(3) You may file a paper copy of your comments at the following address: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE., Room 1A, Washington, DC 20426.
+- Send an original and two copies of your letter to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First St., NE., Room 1A, Washington, DC 20426;

 Environmental Mailing List

-Additional information about the project is available from the Commission's Office of External Affairs, at (866) 208-FERC, or on the FERC Web site at www.ferc.gov using the “eLibrary” link.
-Click on the eLibrary link, click on “General Search” and enter the docket number, excluding the last three digits in the Docket number field (i.e., CP13-83).
+Additional information about the project is available from the Commission's Office of External Affairs, at 1-866-208-FERC or on the FERC Internet Web site (http://www.ferc.gov) using the “eLibrary” link.
+Click on the eLibrary link, then on “General Search” and enter the docket number excluding the last three digits in the Docket Number field.
 Be sure you have selected an appropriate date range.
-For assistance, please contact FERC Online Support at FercOnlineSupport@ferc.gov or toll free at (866) 208-3676, or for TTY, contact (202) 502-8659.
+For assistance, please contact FERC Online Support at FercOnlineSupport@ferc.gov or toll free at 1-866-208-3676, or for TTY, contact (202) 502-8659.
 The eLibrary link also provides access to the texts of formal documents issued by the Commission, such as orders, notices, and rulemakings.

 Kimberly D. Bose,